Yamawine408/JMA-ShellCommand/README.md

 *JMA limits the total size of downloading data up to 10GB.
 Roughly, 100KB of data is downloaded once this script is called.*

-The `MAGNITUDE_THRESHOLD` value determins if the latest earthquake is big enough tp report or not.
+The `MAGNITUDE_THRESHOLD` value determins if the latest earthquake is big enough to report or not.
 You may change its value according to your needs.